michael-s-downs/thethingineed/services/documentation/techhubgenaiinfoindexing.md

     - **alias**: Model or pool of models to index (equivalent to <i>"embedding_model_name"</i> in <i>models_config.json</i> config file).
     - **embedding_model**: Type of embedding that will calculate the vector of embeddings (equivalent to <i>"embedding_model"</i> in <i>models_config.json</i> config file).
     - **platform**: Provider used to store and get the information (major keys in <i>models_config.json</i> config file).
+  - **index_metadata**:  This parameter, which can be either true to include only the filename metadata or a list specifying the metadata fields to include, is used to add metadata to the embeddings.

 - **specific**
   - **dataset**